hackylabs/deep-redact/scripts/templates/README.txt

 Faster than fast-redact <sup>1</sup> as well as being safer and more configurable than many other redaction libraries, Deep Redact is a zero-dependency tool that redacts sensitive information from strings and objects.
-It is designed to be used in a production environment where sensitive information needs to be redacted from logs, error messages, and other outputs.
+It is designed to be used in a production environment where sensitive information needs to be redacted from logs, error messages, files, and other outputs.

 Circular references and other unsupported are handled gracefully, and the library is designed to be as fast as possible while still being configurable.

+Supporting both CommonJS and ESM, with named and default exports, Deep Redact is designed to be versatile and easy to use in any modern JavaScript or TypeScript project in Node or the browser.

 ## Installation